PotatoBearP/PotatoBearP.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: 人工智能硕士
+role: Research Intern

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Edinburgh
+  - name: Zhejiang University
     url:

 # Short bio (displayed in user profile at end of posts)
-bio: 研究兴趣方向包括人工智能，自然语言处理，多模态模型
+bio: research interests include artificial intelligence, natural language processing, model merging and edge computing

 # Interests to show in About widget
 interests:
-  - 人工智能
+  - NLP
-  - 自然语言处理
+  - Model Merging
-  - 多模态模型
+  - Edge Computing

 # Education to show in About widget
 education: